 Phenibut should be taken orally after meals.
-Duration of one standard course is 2-3 weeks.
+The duration of one standard course is 2-3 weeks.
+Age dosages:

-Motion sickness: 250-500 mg once 1 hour before the expected onset of rolling or with the appearance of the first mild symptoms of seasickness.
-The effect of Phenibut in such cases strengthens with the dosage increase.
-However, when severe seasickness signs (e.g. vomiting) have already arisen, the administration of Phenibut is ineffective even in doses of 750-1000 mg.
+250–500 mg once 1 hour before the expected onset of rolling or with the appearance of the first mild symptoms of seasickness.
+The effect of phenibut in such cases strengthens with the dosage increase.
+However, when severe seasickness signs (e.g. vomiting) have already arisen, the administration of phenibut is ineffective even in doses of 750–1000 mg.

-Overdose: Overdose can lead to increased side effects, as drowsiness, nausea, vomiting, arterial hypotension, renal insufficiency.
-If Phenibut is used for a long time 7-14 g per day, a hepatotoxic effect (including fatty liver dystrophy) and eosinophilia may arise.
+Overdose can lead to increased side effects, like drowsiness, nausea, vomiting, arterial hypotension, renal insufficiency.
+If phenibut is used for a long time 7–14 g per day, a hepatotoxic effect (including fatty liver dystrophy) and eosinophilia may arise.

 In such cases are recommended gastric lavage, symptomatic treatment as well as supportive therapy.

-Interaction with other drugs: For the potentiation purposes Phenibut can be combined with other psychotropic agents, but reducing the dosage of both drugs.
-The drug extends and enhances the effect of sleeping pills, narcotic, neuroleptic and anticonvulsant drugs, alcohol.
-Phenibut can increase effect of antiparkinsonian agents.
+For potentiation purposes, phenibut can be combined with other psychotropic agents but reducing the dosage of both drugs.
+The drug extends and enhances the effect of sleeping pills, narcotic, neuroleptic, and anticonvulsant drugs, alcohol.
+Phenibut can increase the effect of antiparkinsonian agents.

-With a prolonged use, it is necessary to monitor liver function and peripheral blood parameters.
+With prolonged use, it is necessary to monitor liver function and peripheral blood parameters.

-Pregnancy and lactation: The use of Phenibut is contraindicated during pregnancy and lactation.
+The use of phenibut is contraindicated during pregnancy and lactation.
 If you need to take the drug during lactation, breastfeeding should be discontinued.